 8. The Brooder with a Perch

-If you really want to give your chicks a great experience in the brooder, then the two-story brooder might do the trick.
+If you want to provide your chicks with ample space for exploration within the brooder, then the two-story brooder might be an ideal choice.
 The two-story brooder will give the chicks plenty of room to roam and explore.
 Never a boring time in the brooder!

 Furthermore, it might just be the thing for your flighty chicks as this allows them to “fly” without hurting themselves when they fall.